-Digging into the subject, there is a lot of controversy and speculation as to why hoaxes, scams and viruses still spread as effectively as fungus across the whole platform, misinforming its billion users worldwide, including you and me.
-And this is amplified by the fact that Facebook’s software is specifically optimised to enhance user engagement by prioritising those compelling posts that enjoy the most attention.
-Which is exactly what hoaxes are designed to do.
+There is a lot of controversy and speculation as to why hoaxes, scams and viruses still spread as effectively as fungus across the whole platform, misinforming its billion users worldwide.
+This is amplified by the fact that Facebook’s software is specifically optimised to enhance user engagement by prioritising compelling posts that enjoy the most attention - which is exactly what hoaxes are designed to do.

 So what is Facebook doing?

-What is even more sad is that Facebook is allegedly the most influential media platform in the world - more and more people get their news from Facebook nowadays, instead of bothering to consult established news sources.
+Even intelligent people get mislead by false articles, especially those which their friends have liked and/or shared and which appear alongside legitimate articles.
+This worrying trend is compounded by Facebook's influence - it is allegedly the most influential media platform in the world, with more and more people get their news from Facebook instead of consulting established news sources.

 Debunk hoaxes yourself

-One, for example, is Snopes.
-There are many others, such as Hoax-Slayer and ThatsNonsense, to name a few.
-Most of these have also their own Facebook page, so you could also visit them to see which are the most recent hoaxes circling around.
+Most of these sites have also their own Facebook page, so you could also visit them to see which have most recently been circulated.
 ‘FaceCrooks’ and ‘Hoaxes on fb’ are also Facebook pages worth checking.
-Many users themselves make an attempt at warning the public of hoaxes as well.
+Many users themselves also make an attempt at warn the public of hoaxes.

-However, as Factmata's CEO, Dhruv Ghulati mentions, "every part of the chain - from journalists to politicians, platforms to media organisations - needs to improve to combat fake news.
+Factmata's CEO, Dhruv Ghulati said, "every part of the chain - from journalists to politicians, platforms to media organisations - needs to improve to combat fake news.
 However, the responsibility ultimately lies with us, the users" (TheNextWeb 2017).
-And the start-up, being backed by the Google Digital News Initiative, might really be a game changer.
+And the start-up, which is backed by the Google Digital News Initiative, might be a real game changer.

-Fake news would still be there.
-But we will be forced to consume content critically and empowered to know more than what the article or page we've been lured to click on tells us.
+Fake news would still exist, but people would be forced to consume content critically, and be empowered with more information than what the article or page we've been lured to click on tells us.

-To do all this, Factmata will be employing both AI and human review, with their initial core users being experienced expert fact-checkers and investigative journalists.
-The start-up’s ultimate goal is to democratise fact-checking so the tool is planned to allow for anyone to get involved in the verification process, providing users with facts and motivating them to raise their voice.
+The start-up’s ultimate goal is to democratise fact-checking, so the tool is planned to allow for anyone to get involved in the verification process, providing users with facts and motivating them to raise their voice.